Overview

 • beneficiary reference

 Use case: Proof of active enrollment for service access.
-A health clinic verifier needs to confirm the holder is enrolled in a nutrition program.
-The holder discloses enrollment_status (active) and program_ref, but not their name or date of birth.
+A health clinic verifier needs to confirm the holder is enrolled in a program.
+The holder discloses enrollment_status (active) and is_enrolled (true), keeping program identity and personal details hidden.

 PaymentCredential